awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-creating-a-database.md

        + Required for PostgreSQL\.
        + Must be 1 to 63 letters or numbers\.
        + First character must be a letter\.
        + Can't be a reserved word for the chosen database engine\.
-For more information about reserved words in PostgreSQL, see the SQL Key Words articles for [PostgreSQL 9\.6](https://www.postgresql.org/docs/9.6/sql-keywords-appendix.html), [PostgreSQL 10](https://www.postgresql.org/docs/10/sql-keywords-appendix.html), or [PostgreSQL 11](https://www.postgresql.org/docs/11/sql-keywords-appendix.html)\.
+For more information about reserved words in PostgreSQL, see the SQL Key Words articles for [PostgreSQL 9\.6](https://www.postgresql.org/docs/9.6/sql-keywords-appendix.html), [PostgreSQL 10](https://www.postgresql.org/docs/10/sql-keywords-appendix.html), [PostgreSQL 11](https://www.postgresql.org/docs/11/sql-keywords-appendix.html), or [PostgreSQL 12](https://www.postgresql.org/docs/12/sql-keywords-appendix.html)\.
      + To specify your own password, clear the **Create a strong password for me** check box, and enter your password into the text box\.
 The password can include any printable ASCII character except "/", """, or "@"\.
 For MySQL databases, the password can contain from 8 to 41 characters\.
 For PostgreSQL databases, the password can contain from 8 to 128 characters\.
    + **Specify the master database name** — Specify your own primary database name, or Lightsail specifies the name for you\.
 To specify your own primary database name, choose **Specify the master database name**, and enter a name into the text box\.
 The following constraints apply according to the database engine you select: